cysouw/diathesis/text/c03_prepositions.md

 Antipassive hierarchy: dative/genitive > accusative
 :::

 Some verbs allow for both a dative and an accusative antipassive.
 There appears to be recurrent restrictions on the co-occurrence of accusative and dative prepositional alternations, with attested patterns as shown for *schießen* 'to shoot' in [@next a-f] and *schreiben* 'to write' [@next a-f].
-The generalisation seem to be (i) that the accusative cannot be demoted into a preposition when there is still a dative around and (ii) dative and accusative can only be both demoted to a preposition if one of the prepositions is *für*.
+The generalisation seem to be (i) that the accusative cannot be demoted into a preposition when there is still a dative around and (ii) dative and accusative can only be both demoted to a preposition if one of the prepositions is *für* (this is a further indication that the *für* diatheses are better analysed as promotions, see [@sec:prepositions-benefactive-dative]).

 ::: ex
 a.
 Ich schieße dir den Bären. [ NAD ]